msh9/codinginthetrenches.com/content/2013/when-is-software-done-and-how-to-not-get-there.rst

 - Regressions
 - ...

 3 items on the above list require software to maintained in terms of patches over time.
-The other, 4th item, changing requirements can cause small feature or drastic rearchitectures over time.
+The other item, changing requirements can cause small feature or drastic re-architectures over time.
 A great example of a couple items on the above list are airline reservation systems.
-SABRE_, introduced by American Airlines and IBM a revolutionary product--it automated the process of accurately booking flights and assigning seats to travelers.
+SABRE_, introduced by American Airlines and IBM was at the time a revolutionary product--it automated the process of accurately booking flights and assigning seats to travelers.
 It was a good product for the time, but eventually newer faster hardware (also introduced by IBM) came onto the market and airlines grew larger and demanded greater booking capacity.
 The reservation products named SABRE eventually became the `Programmed Airline Reservation System`_ which itself `evolved into TPS`_.

-To me though the implications of this definition of done are more interesting to me than the definition itself.
+Reasons for why software is never complete aside, to me though the implications of this definition of 'done' are more interesting than the definition itself.

 An implication of the above is for the life of a project *someone somewhere* will be working on it.
 Even when that someone is on earth while the target `platform is on Mars`.
-After the initial construction of an application that someone very likely won't be the original individual.
-This is even more important when the application is being built by a vendor for a non-technical organization (i.e. one that will likely hiring another vendor for ongoing support).
 Probably the best example of this is the inventory tracking system mentioned above, a system that has been maintained by an organization for the last couple **decades.**
 This may be yet another "duh" point, but if nothing else it hits on the issue that there has to be a developer to developer handoff for an application.